 That’s when you’ll want to pull out a pair of duckbill scissors.

 ✅ Related tutorial: 20+ applique tutorials, techniques, and ideas

 What Are Duckbill Scissors?

-Duckbill scissors are a pair of funny shaped scissors with a wide flat blade and a slightly angled handle so that your hand is lifted from the fabric while you cut.
+Duckbill scissors are a pair of funny-shaped scissors with a wide flat blade and a slightly angled handle so that your hand is lifted from the fabric while you cut.

 The paddle blade (also called the duckbill blade) prevents you from cutting the stitches or the good part of the fabric.
-At the same time the angled handle allows you to hold the scissors well while the blade is really flat on the material.
-Using the duckbill scissors you can cut fabric very close to stitches and that’s why they are widely used in making appliques.
+At the same time, the angled handle allows you to hold the scissors well while the blade is really flat on the material.
+Using the duckbill scissors you can cut the fabric very close to stitches and that’s why they are widely used in making appliques.

 “What’s in a name?
 That which we call a rose by any other name would smell as sweet.”

 Ok, William Shakespeare quotes aside, duckbill scissors might sound like a funny name (and it is), but I’ve also heard these scissors called “appliqué scissors” and “pelican scissors.”